• Home

 ABC is one of our classic, traditional wax brands for women who are mature in age,

 sophisticated and assertive in every area of life.
-We have successfully been printing innovative designs for the African market for almost 100 years
+We have successfully been printing innovative designs for the African market for almost 100 years and counting.

-When our customers think of ABC Wax, they know that they are getting 100% high quality cotton fabrics printed based on tradition, culture and style that are never out of fashion from our premium range of
+When our customers think of ABC Wax, they know that they are getting 100% high quality cotton fabrics printed based on tradition, culture and style that are never out of fashion from our premium range of products.
+ABC Wax print is easily one of the favorite brands on the market

 today.